ashrafulparan2/ashrafulparan2.github.io/_pages/about.md

 <p align="justify">

-I am a fresh CS graduate from CUET.
+I am a recent CS graduate from CUET.
 I am proactive, focused, and passionate about exploring new technologies.
 I am enthusiastic about Multilingual and Multimodal NLP research.
 I am interested in exploring how existing resources of resource-rich languages can be effectively utilized to develop multilingual tools focusing on improving efficiency for low/zero-resource languages.

 </p>
  <!---